surifirstpin/biplus_documentation/docs/README.md

 Acubi provides single, Integrated Enterprise Analytics Platform by delivering faster and better insights for the Whole Business, Regardless any action or industry.

 ## Turn Data into Opportunity

+## Create Beautiful Dashboards and Visualisation in minutes

-Check out how our Business intelligence products and appplication can help you in acheiving better decision making at
+Check out how our Business intelligence products and application can help you in achieving better decision making at every level of your organisation.

 >Why Bi+ ? </font> </h2>